Women in baseball: 1950s–1990s

+Melissa Ludtke was a plaintiff in a federal lawsuit, Melissa Ludtke and Time, Inc., Plaintiffs, v.
+Bowie Kuhn, Commissioner of Baseball et al. (1978) that is credited with giving equal access to Major League Baseball locker rooms to women sports reporters.
+In 1977, Ludtke sued the baseball commission on the basis that her 14th amendment rights were violated when she was denied access to the New York Yankees clubhouse while reporting on the 1977 World Series.
+She won the lawsuit.
+The United States District Court for the Southern District of New York stated her Fourteenth Amendment right was violated since the New York Yankees clubhouse was controlled by New York City.
+That court also stated that her fundamental right to pursue a career was violated based on her sex.

 Starting in 1989 and continuing to date (July 2021), Janet Marie Smith oversaw multiple MLB stadium projects for the Baltimore Orioles, the Atlanta Braves, the Boston Red Sox, and the Los Angeles Dodgers.
 Smith directed the design of Baltimore's Oriole Park at Camden Yards which marked a new era of MLB parks.
 Camden Yards was the first of the "Retro Ballparks," and was unique in that it honored many qualities of ballparks from the classic era ballparks like Fenway Park and Wrigley Field, but also incorporated modern elements and building techniques to improve the overall fan experience as well as the views.
 Smith's work in major league baseball stadium design and renovation has influenced ballpark design since 1992.
 "Every ballpark built since Oriole Park's opening owes some debt of its design to that park."
 Oriole Park became known as "the Baltimore ballpark that changed baseball."
 Janet Marie Smith's "fingerprints are all over baseball."

 Since 1992, the San Francisco Giants have employed older men as “balldudes”, instead of the traditional youths.
 In 1993, Corinne Mullane became the first "balldudette", and she and her daughter Molly, who began working as a balldudette in the 2000s, have since been included in the National Baseball Hall of Fame as the first mother-daughter ball-retrieving duo in baseball.